 7:15 a.m. - Sunrise Service

-All are invited to the Ward Hall for a special time of fellowship, food, and song.
+All are invited to the Ward Hall for a special time of fellowship and celebration.
+Fun Easter crafts will be available for kids.
 Bring your favorite brunch treat to share (no nuts please).
-Easter crafts will be available for children.

 11:00 a.m. - Worship

 Traditional Easter services in the Sanctuary that joyfully celebrate the resurrection of Christ.
 Joyful hymns and special music will be led by the Chancel Choir, strings, brass and timpani (including the Hallelujah Chorus).
 A 15 minute prelude will precede the service.
 (This service will be streamed on Facebook Live if you need to join us online instead.)

 Childcare provided at all services except the sunrise service.